vkhatri/chef-ssh-key-wrapper/README.md

 [![Build Status](https://travis-ci.org/vkhatri/chef-ssh-key-wrapper.svg?branch=master)](https://travis-ci.org/vkhatri/chef-ssh-key-wrapper)

-This is a [Chef] cookbook for Managing SSH Private Key file using Chef Data Bag and SSH Wrapper file mainly for GIT.
+This is a [Chef] cookbook for Managing SSH Private Key file using Chef Data Bag and SSH Wrapper file (primarily for GIT).

 All SSH Private Keys are stored in a Databag as a Databag item to maintain simplicity.

-SSH Private Key is stored in a Databag item which could be password protected.

 ## TODO